nebulasio/nebdocs/docs/dapp-development/rpc/rpc_admin.md

 Notice:

-* `from = to` when deploy a contract, the `to` address must be equal to `from` address.
+* `from = to` when deploying a contract, the `to` address must be equal to the `from` address.

 * `nonce` the value is **plus one**(+1) on the nonce value of the current from address.
-Current nonce can get from [GetAccountState](https://github.com/nebulasio/wiki/blob/master/rpc.md/#getaccountstate).
+Current nonce can be obtained from [GetAccountState](https://github.com/nebulasio/wiki/blob/master/rpc.md/#getaccountstate).
-* `gasPrice` and `gasLimit` need for every transaction.
-We recommend taking them use [GetGasPrice](https://github.com/nebulasio/wiki/blob/master/rpc.md/#getgasprice) and [EstimateGas](https://github.com/nebulasio/wiki/blob/master/rpc.md/#estimategas).
+* `gasPrice` and `gasLimit` needed for every transaction.
+We recommend using [GetGasPrice](https://github.com/nebulasio/wiki/blob/master/rpc.md/#getgasprice) and [EstimateGas](https://github.com/nebulasio/wiki/blob/master/rpc.md/#estimategas).
-* `contract` parameter only need for smart contract deploy and call.
-When a smart contract is deployed, the `source` and `sourceType` must be specified, the `args` is optional and passed in when the initialization function takes a parameter.
+* `contract` parameter only needed for smart contract deployment and calling.
+When a smart contract is deployed, the `source` and `sourceType` must be specified, the `args` are optional and passed when the initialization function takes a parameter.
 The `function` field is used to call the contract method.

 ###### Returns